As approved at the Annual General Meeting on 23rd September 2017

 F7) A band may borrow up to four players for an Association Contest.
 The borrowed player shall be from an Association member band and shall play in the same position as he/she plays in their own band, i.e. tutti plays tutti, solo plays solo, 2nd horn plays 2nd horn etc. The borrowed players own band need not be playing at that particular contest.
 Registration cards must be produced by borrowed players at the registration table.
-Section A bands can only borrow from Championship and first Section (Nationally Graded Bands), Section B & C can borrow from second, third and fourth section (Nationally Graded Bands) and Unregistered bands.
+Section A bands can only borrow from Championship, first and second Section (Nationally Graded Bands), Section B can borrow from third and fourth section (Nationally Graded Bands).

 F8) A player or a secretary or any official or a member of the band who submits a false registration or countenances a false signature shall be referred to the Association Committee.

 F9) The adjudicator at an Association contest shall be chosen at a Delegates’ Meeting, but such meetings may delegate this responsibility to a sub-committee or an official of the Association.
 The Adjudicator for any brass band contest (excluding Solos, Duets & Quartets) will be announced in advance of the contest by the Association.
 Closed Adjudication shall be used for the Festival of Brass.
 Adjudicator to be chosen from the Association of Brass Band Adjudicator approved list and must have a clear proven track record.

 F10) In the event of only 3 bands competing in any one Section, all three prizes will be paid.